-Default: Any introductory/special rates will terminate if you are late making a payment or your payment is not honored, as discussed in the Default Rate section above and in the Cardholder Agreement.
+Default: Any introductory/special rates will terminate if you are late making a payment or your account is over limit as discussed in the Default Rate section above and in the Cardholder Agreement.
 If you make a balance transfer with this application, there is no balance transfer transaction fee.

-Payment Allocation: We apply payments and credits to balances with higher rates prior to introductory/special APRs (such as special balance transfer and purchase APRs).
+Payment Allocation: We apply payments and credits to balances with low introductory/special APRs (such as special balance transfer and purchase APRs) prior to balances with standard APRs.
+Therefore, your savings will be reduced by making additional transactions or having balances that are subject to standard APRs.
 In addition, the length of time the introductory/special APRs will apply to your account may be reduced by the amount of your payments.

 Application Information: Federal law requires that we obtain certain information about you such as your date of birth and street address in order to verify your identity.
 You authorize us to obtain a consumer report from consumer reporting agencies in considering this application.
 Upon your request, we will inform you of the name and address of each consumer reporting agency from which we obtained a consumer report relating to you.
 Offer available to US citizens and permanent residents only.
 To apply with a joint applicant, write to Sky High Bank at PO Box 00000, Salt Lake City, UT 84130.
 Every applicant, including spouse, may apply for a separate Account.
 THIS OFFER SUPERSEDES ALL PRIOR OFFERS.
-Terms of this offer, including fees and calculation of variable rates, are accurate as of March 2010 and may change after that date.
+Terms of this offer, including fees and calculation of variable rates, are accurate as of August 2005 and may change after that date.
 To find out what may have changed after that date write to us at Sky High Bank, PO Box 20065, Wilmington, DE 19000-0000.
 Please allow 30 days for us to process your application.